influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/auth/login.md

 ---
 title: influxctl auth login
 description: >
-  The `influxctl auth login` command logins with InfluxData Auth0 or InfluxDB Clustered identity provider
+  The `influxctl auth login` command lets a user log in to an InfluxDB cluster using InfluxData Auth0 or an InfluxDB Clustered identity provider
 menu:
-  influxdb_clustered:
+  influxdb_cloud_dedicated:
     parent: influxctl auth
 weight: 301
 ---

-The `influxctl auth login` command logins with InfluxData Auth0 or InfluxDB Clustered identity provider
+The `influxctl auth login` command lets a user log in to an {{< product-name >}}
+cluster using InfluxData Auth0.

 ## Usage